l-Galland/MI-DA-classification/README.md

 ### Create data

-The HOPE dataset can be downloaded from : https://github.com/LCS2-IIITD/SPARTA_WSDM2022/tree/main The data can then be formatted using the create_sata notebook
+The HOPE dataset can be downloaded from : https://github.com/LCS2-IIITD/SPARTA_WSDM2022/tree/main The data can then be formatted using the create_data notebook

+### Set up LM studio
+- Install LM Studio from https://lmstudio.ai/
+- Download the model from LM studio : TheBloke/Mistral-7B-Instruct-v0.2-GGUF
+- Launch a local inference server from LM studio

 ###  Run Therapist Behavior Inference
 ```